karenmargaryan97/audit-logger/README.md

 ```

 ### 2. `update-user.js`
-This script updates a user's information in the database and logs the changes of sensitive fields specified by `SENSITIVE_FIELDS` environment variable to the audit log.
+This script updates a user's information in the database and logs the changes of sensitive fields specified by `SENSITIVE_FIELDS` environment variable to the audit logs table.
 #### Usage
 ```bash
 node update-user.js <userId> <updatedData> <adminId>